Connect with others who understand.

 What Are the Early Signs of Hemophilia?

 Babies with severe hemophilia A may be diagnosed at birth or shortly after.
-For those with mild or moderate bleeding disorders, the condition may not be diagnosed until later in childhood or even adulthood.
-Girls and women with bleeding disorders may be diagnosed when they experience excessive bleeding during menstruation, pregnancy, or childbirth.
-Bleeding disorders may be diagnosed in children or adults when a small cut continues to bleed for longer than usual, they have multiple nosebleeds with no known cause, they bruise very easily, bleed excessively during dental procedures, or when joints become swollen or painful.
+Bleeding disorders may be diagnosed in children or adults when a small cut continues to bleed for longer than usual, they have multiple nosebleeds with no known cause, they bruise very easily, they bleed excessively during dental procedures, or their joints become swollen or painful.

 Complications of Hemophilia

 Some people with bleeding disorders develop inhibitors.
-Inhibitors are antibodies – proteins made by the immune system – that attack and destroy replacement clotting factor, making the treatment far less effective.
-Between 15 and 30 percent of people with severe hemophilia A develop inhibitors.
-It is less common for people with hemophilia B to develop inhibitors – between 2 and 5 percent – but inhibitors are much harder to treat in those with hemophilia B. Inhibitors are most likely to develop in childhood, especially during the first 50 days of hemophilia treatment.
-Risk for developing inhibitors is higher in those whose hemophilia is severe, those with a family history of inhibitors, and people of African descent.
-Read more about how hemophilia and inhibitors are treated.
+Inhibitors are antibodies — proteins made by the immune system — that attack and destroy replacement clotting factor, making hemophilia treatments less effective.
+Between 20 percent and 30 percent of people with severe hemophilia A develop inhibitors.
+It is less common for people with hemophilia B to develop inhibitors — about 4 percent do — but inhibitors are much harder to treat in those with hemophilia B. Inhibitors are most likely to develop during the first 50 hemophilia treatments.

 All updates must be accompanied by text or a picture.

-Get the latest articles about hemophilia sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

 Kelly Crumrin is a senior editor at MyHealthTeam and leads the creation of content that educates and empowers people with chronic illnesses.
 Learn more about her here.